lvgl/lvgl/docs/overview/coords.md

 ```

 ### Align
-In some cases it's convinient to change the origin of the positioning from the the default top left.
-If the the orogin is changed e.g. to bottom-right, the (0,0) positon means: align to the bottom-right corner.
+In some cases it's convenient to change the origin of the positioning from the the default top left.
+If the the orogin is changed e.g. to bottom-right, the (0,0) position means: align to the bottom-right corner.
 To change the origin use:
 ```c
 lv_obj_set_align(obj, align);
 ```

-To change the alignment and set new coordiantes:
+To change the alignment and set new coordinates:
 ```c
 lv_obj_align(obj, align, x, y);
 ```